shinobi-c0de/shinobi-code/docs/issues.md

 Inaccuracies in handsigns can be observed (mostly conflict with "Bird" handsign) as we are using the model without post-processing.
 To read more, go to [detection model](/docs/model) page.

+## 3. Sharingan

+Lag in video when sharingan is used for first time.
+Probably a bug, will fix this.